wp-plugins/bbpress-new-ui/readme.txt

 = How can I change the style? =

-Find the tab "New bbPress UI" in the settings in the admin panel and select "switch color" or edit dark.css (this theme by default)
+Find the tab "New bbPress UI" in the settings in the admin panel and select "switch color" or edit files in inc/css

 == Upgrade Notice ==

-= 1.0 =
+= 3.0 =

 1. Install the plugin
 2. Activate the plugin in Plugins page